YconquestY/cs-629/README.md

 All tests but `matmul32` typically take less than 2s to finish. `matmul32` is much slower (30s to 1mn).

-Note: The testbench `top_pipelined` has been modified from lab2_b to use the `CacheInterface` instead of the old BRAM.
-Please do not overwrite it with the version from lab2_b.
+Note: The testbench `top_pipelined` has been modified from the previous lab to use the `CacheInterface` instead of the old BRAM.
+Please do not overwrite it with the version from previous lab.

 You will also need `python3` installed and in your path (i.e. can run `python3` in terminal/command prompt) to run the tests.
 (For enrichment: we use an `arrange_mem.py` script to transfrom our previous `mem.vmh` files, which were used to populate 32-bit BRAM entries, into `memlines.vmh` files that are used to populate 512-bit entries in our main memory.)